 You can drive any type of car (including mini) to the middle station of the cable car where there is an observation deck at an altitude of 2692m.
 After the middle station, you can walk up to the upper station at 3183m.

 You won’t find many activities in Tetnuldi during the off-season.
-It is just another scenic area with gorgeous views, a few panoramic cafes and trails.
+It is just another scenic area with views similar to those in Switzerland, a few panoramic cafes, and trails.
 You can come here for a few hours just to relax and take photos or make a stop when traveling from Mestia to Ushguli.

 Where to Stay in Mestia

 In Mestia, you’ll find several hotels and many guest houses of varying degrees of comfort.
 Prices for hotels range from $40-50 per night.
 And prices for a room in a guest house in the summer cost between $25-30.
 Outside the summer season, prices are usually lower.

 The quality of housing in Mestia is modest.
 But ratings on the booking are high, thanks to the hospitality of people and very clean rooms.